ye-WANG-Efrei/Data-Engineer-Ex./Kafka_AWS/readme.md

      kafka-storage.sh format -t <uuid> -c ~/kafka_2.13-3.0.0.0/config/kraft/sesrver.properties
      ```
      this will format the directory that is in the `log.dirs` in the `config/kraft/server.properties` file by default `/temp/kraft-combined-logs`)
+6. Do not forget to change all infoto be set in `server.properties`

 ## [Kafka CLI](https://github.com/ye-WANG-Efrei/Data-Engineer-Ex./blob/main/Kafka_AWS/Kafka%20CLI.md)